jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 Alice's physical and mental health are not assets that the DMS can realistically protect against in entirety.
 What can be acknowledged is that a false positive *or* negative from the DMS may carry heavy consequences in this regard, and this will be something acknowledged in risk management.
 In accordance with this, Alice's current autonomy is something that is better suited to OPSEC countermeasures in how Alice goes about her escape plan rather than relying on the DMS, and is thus considered out of scope for protection by the solution.

 A partial caveat to this however is the protection of Alice's contacts, both from manipulation from Mike and as a method to increase her autonomy.
 As noted with protection of digital resources, some requirements of the DMS might be considered under the context that this is something that Alice desires.
-Autonomous interaction with systems, services and the law is something the DMS can protect in the context of ensuring the possibility *cannot be taken away* from Alice, but it cannot assist her if someone has legal obligation to report on her behalf ('forced participation').
+Autonomous interaction with systems, services and the law is something the DMS can protect in the context of ensuring the possibility *cannot be taken away* from Alice, but it cannot assist her if someone has legal obligation to report on her behalf.
 The suggested countermeasure, as described prior, would then be to advise Alice to practice OPSEC in terms of what she decides to divulge to whom; this might include whether she chooses to show her face, her surroundings or even her voice based on individual trust.
-Such decisions are complex and on a specific basis; no expert can advise Alice on this aspect better than herself, but *could* point out where certain bits of 'metadata' could leak (for example, her location while on a call).
+Such decisions are complex and on a specific basis; no expert can wholly advise Alice on this problem as some aspects are best known by herself, but OPSEC *could* point out where certain bits of 'metadata' could leak (for example, her location while on a call).
 Regardless, this aspect of Alice's threat model is firmly out of scope for what the DMS can provide.

 Because an ideal technical countermeasure Alice implements should not increase risk unneccessarily, the list might thus be categorized into what the DMS is *unlikely* to affect, what it *could* affect, and what it can explicitly *protect*.